Things to Know

 - Treats – ice cream, milkshakes, smoothies, pudding, cake

-Your teeth and jaws can only move into their correct positions if you consistently wear the rubber bands as prescribed by Dr. Remington.
-A typical schedule for elastic wear is 24/7 (including eating) with the only exceptions including brushing and any sport that requires a mouthguard.
-Anything less than that, and you should be expecting to need the braces to take longer to accomplish their goals, or even the possibility that we may fall short of those goals.
+Your teeth and jaws can only move into their correct positions if you consistently wear the elastics as prescribed .
+A typical schedule for elastic wear is 24/7 (including eating), removing them only when it is time to brush, or participating in any sport that requires a mouthguard.
+Anything less than that, and you should expect to need the braces to take longer to accomplish their goals, or even the possibility that we may fall short of those goals.
 Think of the braces as the part that straightens the teeth and the elastics as the part that corrects the bite.
 Together they form a team.
 Let’s get a win!

 A new package of elastics will be provided for you at each visit.
 If for any reason, you need another package, please don’t hesitate to request one from us.
 If you come after office hours, they can be found in the Orthodontic Supply box on the front of the building.
 There are several different sizes and types of elastics available, be sure to take the correct elastic package from the box.

 The big day has finally arrived!
 Your braces have been removed and you have a beautiful smile!
 Our team is almost as excited as you are!
-We are actually going to give you gum (finally!) and a gigantic cupcake to celebrate!
+We are going to give you a gigantic cupcake to celebrate!
 You’re done, right?

 Well, yes and no. Yes, your treatment is complete, but your retention is only just beginning.
 If you want to maintain that beautiful new smile for a lifetime, you must wear your retainers (for a lifetime).
-Teeth have a “memory” of the places that they started from, and our biology is constantly trying to help them get back there.
+Teeth have a “memory” of their original position, and our biology is constantly trying to help them get back there.

-There are a number of retention options available to our patients, including both removable, most often used for the upper teeth, and fixed (permanent), most often used for the lower teeth.
+There are a number of retention options available to our patients, including both removable and fixed (permanent).
 Dr. Remington will review your options so that the most ideal situation is set up for your retention.
-Wearing your retainers as prescribed by Dr. Remington is just as critical to your smile as the braces were.
+Wearing your retainers as prescribed is just as critical to your smile as the braces were.